Don’t worry if you haven’t heard of the Huawei P8. Soon Huawei’s brand will be as well-known and the name as easy to pronounce as Nokia or Samsung.

 Should, as Huawei hints, the P8 cost two-thirds the S6’s asking price, Samsung should be scared

 Huawei may struggle to get noticed in a market where the Samsung brand is well known.
+It has a programme to replace broken screens which may interest some buyers.

 If Huawei gets the marketing right and the carriers get behind the P8 it will sell well.